thlorenz/replpad/README.md

 - ensures sourced code is parsable on a line by line basis before sending to repl by rewriting it
 - exposes `module.exports` of last sourced file as `$`
 - exposes the underlying repl as `$repl` in order to allow further customizations

-Check out this [demo](http://youtu.be/AuGPd-AAl-8) to get an idea about what it is capable of. (only a subset of features are shown)

 **Table of Contents**  *generated with [DocToc](http://doctoc.herokuapp.com/)*